Odjit/KindredInnkeeper/README.md

   - Adds the user to the inn clan.
 - `.inn info`
   - Lists the rules of the inn.
+- `.inn help`
+  - Displays the commands available for the Inn.
 - `.inn quests`
   - Completes quests relating to a castle heart.
 - `.inn vacancy`